MatthewNewell006/alcohol_consumption/README.md

-# alcohol-consumption
+# Alcohol-Consumption
 Correlating Alcohol Consumption within Cold and Warm climates

 From cocktails to craft brews, the "art of the drink" is a way of life for some, a pitfall for others, but coveted by many.
 Where is the line bewteen creation and consumption?
 What allows some to maintian a responsible approach to alcohol while others simply lose themelves in it?
-I wil be looking into the rate of consumptions in both warm and cold climates, to see if it's simply a matter of geographical location or not.
-Comparing regions with higher consumption rates, against the quality of life in those regions, does one effect the other?
-Is it the other way around?
-Is it simply a matter of being too hot or too cold?
-I will attempt to hash out some of these questions.
+I wil be looking into the rate of consumptions in both warm and cold climates.
+Do the "dog days of summer" attribute to the mentality of "cracking open a cold one"?
+Or does life in cooler regions make you want to bundle up and get down?
+Here I will being taking a look at alcohol consumption at different temperatures to see if there is a pattern.

 <br>